-This policy is applicable only to those ASN students whose first or second nursing failure was in NURS 2115: Adult Health III, which would otherwise result in program dismissal, per the "Dismissal Policy" detailed within this handbook.
+This policy is applicable only to those ASN students whose first or second nursing failure was in NURS 2115: Adult Health III or NURS 2116: Comprehensive Capstone Review, which would otherwise result in program dismissal (per the "Dismissal Policy" detailed within this handbook).
 This policy allows the impacted student the possibility of one (1) additional attempt to retake the failed course and earn a passing course grade.
 Please be aware that permission to repeat is not guaranteed and is evaluated on a case-by-case basis.
-Only one (1) failure of NURS 2115 is permitted during a student's matriculation.
+Only one (1) failure of NURS 2115 or NURS 2116 is permitted during a student's matriculation.
 Under no circumstances will a student be permitted a second retake (i.e., a third attempt) of this course if they are unsuccessful on their initial retake.